 The value email marketing brings to organizations still makes it one of the most effective marketing tools available.
 We’ve found that one of the best tools for making it even better is the HubSpot Email Reporting tool.
 It has changed our email marketing for the better by allowing us to change and improve our tactics based on recipient behavior and engagement.
-This tool can help make a successful marketing and profitable marketing strategy and make it better!
+This tool can take a successful and profitable marketing strategy and make it even better!

-Despite the ever-evolving & nearly endless variety of channels, your business can leverage to contact customers, email marketing remains one of the most cost-effective ways of reaching your audience.
-A 2019 study from Litmus found that “…the average ROI was $42 for every dollar spent on email marketing” Email marketing remains a great strategy for businesses of any size to reach their audiences with targeted messaging.
+Despite the ever-evolving & nearly endless variety of channels, your business can leverage to contact customers, email marketing remains one of the most cost-effective ways of reaching your audience; the average ROI for email marketing is $42 for every $1 spent, or 4,200%.
+Email marketing remains a great strategy for businesses of any size to reach their audiences with targeted messaging.

 The Anatomy of a HubSpot Email Report

 A HubSpot Email Report presents all the critical information a marketing manager needs to zero in on a formulaic approach to email campaigns.
 Metrics such as open rate, click rate, and engagement rate are all data points that can help your organization understand what resonates most with your audience.
-Let’s take a look at a HubSpot Email Report for Breezy Hill Marketing’s 2019 Email Newsletter to better understand the layout of these reports.
+Let’s take a look at a HubSpot Email Report for one of our old newsletters to better understand the layout of these reports.

 Towards the beginning of the report, you’re met with some basic information about your email.
 HubSpot allows you to create a title for your email, separate from the subject line for internal records.
 In this case, the title of the email is “BMH October Newsletter 2019.”
 Highlighted in the red boxes are the subject line and send date for this particular email, which will be helpful later on once we’re analyzing the message’s performance.
 An email’s subject line is one of the most important components for generating high open rates.